akadatalimited/liquidgui/README.md

 ## Standalone binary

-A self-contained executable can be produced with [PyInstaller](https://pyinstaller.org/).
+An optional self-contained executable can be produced with [PyInstaller](https://pyinstaller.org/).
-Ensure PyInstaller is installed in the active Python environment (e.g., `python -m pip install PyInstaller`):
+PyInstaller is not required for normal use, but if it is installed in the active Python environment (e.g., `python -m pip install PyInstaller`) a binary can be built with:

 ```bash
 make binary